dulo-tech/xlog/README.md

         "/var/logs/main-error.log",
 	}
 	logger = xlog.NewMultiLogger("testing", files, xdt.Debug)

-    // You can replicate the functionality of Go's system logger log.Fatal()
-    // and log.Panic() using logger.FatalOn and logger.PanicOn.

-    // Logging a message to the xlog.Critical level will cause a fatal shut down
-    // using os.Exit(1).
-    logger.FatalOn = xlog.Critical

-    // Logging a message to either xlog.Alert or xlog.Emergency levels causes a
-    // panic using panic().
-    logger.PanicOn = xlog.Alert | xlog.Emergency

     // Change the way the log messages are formatted.
 The xlog.Formatter interface
     // requires a format string and a name.
 The format string defines how the